WildSecurity/WildSecurity.github.io/_posts/2022-06-09-Building_Security.md

 This I've not been able to build to my satisfaction yet.
 But the basic premisses are simple get this [project](https://github.com/StackStorm/st2-docker) and ````docker-compose up -d````

+### MISP

+Another missing part which I had no time as of yet to build.